Matthias Erzberger: World War I

 Like many others in his party, he initially supported Germany's involvement in World War I and was carried along by a wave of nationalistic enthusiasm.
 In September 1914, he wrote a memorandum in which he laid out his view on Germany's war aims, advocating the annexation of Belgium and parts of Lorraine, among other territories.
 By this stage he was secretary to the Reichstag's Military Affairs Committee, and the "right-hand man" of the Chancellor Theobald von Bethmann Hollweg.
 He was in charge of foreign propaganda, especially relating to Catholic groups, and set up a system of information gathering using the resources of the Holy See and of the Freemasons.
 Erzberger was also involved in some diplomatic missions.
 For example, he worked with Bernhard von Bülow in a failed attempt to keep Italy from entering the war in 1915.
 He wrote letters to leading military authorities, later published, with extravagant plans for German annexations.
 Seen as an opportunist, he was said to have "no convictions, but only appetites".

 On 25, 27, and 28 November, Erzberger spoke on modernizing the administration.
 He won widespread socialist support for attempting through the Bundesrat to protect the civil rights of citizens.
 In December 1916 he successfully used the Budget Committee of the Reichstag to navigate the Auxiliary Services Act into law.
 It required all men not in the military or working in certain areas of the economy to be employed in a job vital to the war effort and, in return, recognized trade unions as equal negotiating partners with employers.

-Apart from Karl Liebknecht (a member of the Reichstag for the Social Democratic Party (SPD) until 1916), Erzberger was the only German politician who is known to have tried to stop the Armenian genocide, the persecution of the Greeks, and the Aramean genocide in the Ottoman Empire.
-He traveled to Constantinople in February 1916 for negotiations with the Young Turks rulers allied with Germany, met Enver Pasha and Talaat Pasha on 10 February 1916, and at their request prepared a memorandum on the measures to be taken in favor of Christians in Turkey.
+Apart from Karl Liebknecht (a member of the Reichstag for the Social Democratic Party (SPD) until 1916), Erzberger was the only German politician who is known to have tried to stop the Armenian genocide, the persecution of the Greeks, and the Assyrian genocide in the Ottoman Empire.
+He travelled to Constantinople in February 1916 for negotiations with the Young Turks rulers allied with Germany, met Enver Pasha and Talaat Pasha on 10 February 1916, and at their request prepared a memorandum on the measures to be taken in favour of Christians in Turkey.
 It explicitly referred only to Catholic Armenians and was never answered or considered by the Ottoman government.
 The general failure of his mission in Turkey filled Erzberger with indignation and disappointment.